 Eggplants should be kept in a cool, dry place, preferably not the refrigerator (the low temperature can ruin their texture and flavor).
 They’ll keep for a couple of days if not refrigerated; if you must refrigerate, keep them whole in a paper bag in the refrigerator vegetable drawer and use as soon as possible.

 Eggplant can be cooked and eaten with or without its skin.
 If you want to eat it without the skin, peel it before cooking or simply scoop out the flesh after cooking.
 The flesh of eggplant begins to turn brown when exposed to air, so avoid cutting the vegetable until you’re ready to cook it.
-Eggplant can be added to soups, stews, and casseroles, or eaten on its own.
+Eggplant can be added to a wide variety of cooked dishes, or eaten on its own.

-Here are four more ways to enjoy eggplant:
+Here are five more ways to enjoy eggplant:

-- Steam halved baby eggplants, score, then drizzle with a little sesame oil, some reduced-sodium soy sauce, and a little cider vinegar for a delicious appetizer.
+- Steam halved baby eggplants, score, then drizzle with a mixture of a little sesame oil, some reduced-sodium soy sauce, and a little cider vinegar for a delicious appetizer.